sonocotta/esp32-audio-dock/README.md

 ### Squeezelite-ESP32

-Squeezelite-ESP32 is a multimedia software suite, that started as a renderer (or player) of LMS (Logitech Media Server).
+Squeezelite-ESP32 is a multimedia software suite that started as a renderer (or player) of LMS (Logitech Media Server).
 Now it is extended with
 - **Spotify** over-the-air player using SpotifyConnect (thanks to cspot)
 - **AirPlay** controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)
 - Traditional **Bluetooth** device (iPhone, Android)